codio/knowledge/source/instructors/setupcourses/create-course.rst

    .. image:: /img/manage_classes/create_class/new-class.png
       :alt: Create Empty Course

+..
+Note:: Courses will also automatically archive when the end date set for the course is reached.
+This date can be amended in the course details area if you require the course to continue to be active

 5. Click **Create Course**.

    Your new course will appear in your **Courses** area.